chinchey/essex/README.md

      small chance of changing in the future.
 Optimising for efficiency will likely have a negligible effect on, e.g., sorting this small set, so readability and maintenance are better goals
+    - With this in mind, I chose to implement ordering for Cards and use built- in methods for sorting, rather than re-implementing a sorting algorithm.
   - `@total_ordering` is slightly less efficient, but produces smaller code and fewer errors expanding the various ordering methods
   - Sorting a deck always resolves to the same configuration of cards in the